 Who said the quote?

-The quote, 'The supreme art of war is to subdue the enemy without fighting.' was said in the book The Art of War (Summary) by Sun Tzu.
+The quote, 'The supreme art of war is to subdue the enemy without fighting.' was said in the book The Art of War (Summary / Quotes) by Sun Tzu.
 Sun Tzu was a Chinese military strategist and philosopher who is best known for his book "The Art of War," which offers insights on tactics, strategy, and leadership.

 What's the quote's message?